Eric Peters (rugby union): Early life

-Born in Scotland Peters attended Brentwood School, and Cambridge University, where he became captain of rugby.
+Born in Scotland Peters attended Brentwood School, Essex, and the University of Cambridge, where he became captain of rugby.
 He played rugby for England at both Under 21 and Student level, before choosing to play for Scotland at senior level.

 Rugby career

 He joined Bath Rugby club in September 1993, when rugby union was still an amateur game, so he also qualified as a Chartered Surveyor and worked for a property consultant.
-He was a replacement for Bath in the victorious 1998 Heineken Cup Final as they defeated Brive.
+He was a replacement for Bath in the victorious 1998 Heineken Cup final as they defeated Brive.

 He first played for Scotland against Canada, in January 1995, and became a professional player when the code was changed in 1996.
 He was first appointed Scottish captain for the 1999 match against Italy, but sustained a shattered kneecap in April 1999, and was out of the game for over a year.
 In March 2000, whilst still undergoing rehabilitation and surgery on his knee, it was discovered that he had testicular cancer, which was successfully treated with chemotherapy.

-Peters scored a memorable try in 1995 vs Wales at Murrayfield, regarded by Bill Mclaren as "one of the great tries".
+Peters scored a memorable try in 1995 vs Wales at Murrayfield, regarded by Bill McLaren as "one of the great tries".